 - Prepare the marinade ahead of time to marinate the tofu overnight.

-- Making the brown rice ahead of time also allows for quick and easy meal preparation.
+- Making the brown rice ahead also allows for quick and easy meal preparation.

 - Add chili paste and red pepper flakes in small amounts, taste, and then add more for personal preference.